 - Decisions of the WDA Foundation are final.

-- Requests should be made at least eight weeks in advance of need.
+- Requests should be made at least 3-4 weeks in advance of need.

-- The WDA Foundation is not responsible for delayed shipments from suppliers.
+- The WDA Foundation is not responsible for delayed shipments.

-Organizations in the greater Milwaukee area that are awarded supplies are responsible for pickup or delivery.
+Organizations in the greater Milwaukee area that are awarded supplies are responsible for pickup.

-The WDA Foundation requires a follow-up report of no more than three (3) paragraphs indicating how the supply grant was used and what groups were assisted by the grant.
+The WDA Foundation requires a follow-up report of no more than three (3) paragraphs indicating how the supply grant was used and what groups and how many people were assisted by the grant.
 The follow-up report is required within thirty (30) days of use of supplies and may be submitted via email (email@example.com).
 Failure to submit a follow-up report will prohibit the organization from receiving such grants in the future.